Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Methods

 \subsection{Compressing all by contracting a few}

-Before presenting our proposed optimization objective, we start from a well-established learning objective grounded in compression, \emph{maximal coding rate reduction} (\mcr2)~\cite{Yu:NIPS2020-MCR2, Wang:ICML2024-MCR2-Landscape}, and streamline it by introducing representatives.

-The \mcr2 objective aims to compress tokens into $K$ subspaces while expanding them in the ambient space to learn compact and structured representation.
-Specifically, it quantifies both compression and expansion through the coding rate, and can be formulated as follows:

-By unrolling the optimization over the compression term of \eqref{eq:MCR2}, \citet{Yu:NIPS2023-CRATE} derived an inherently interpretable softmax attention mechanism called \emph{multi-head subspace self-attention} (MSSA)~\eqref{eq:MSSA}, which also scales quadratically.
-This complexity essentially arises from the fact that \eqref{eq:cr} calculates the Gram matrix of tokens in order to compress them.\footnote{ By the commutative property of the coding rate~\cite{Ma:TPAMI2007}, the Gram matrix can be equivalently replaced by the covariance matrix, which directly addresses the quadratic complexity~\cite{Chan:JMLR2022-ReduNet, Wu:ICLR2025-ToST}.
-However, as discussed in the introduction, this leads to an invertible degeneration to channel attention. }
+Due to the existence of Gram matrix in \eqref{eq:cr}, the attention mechanism derived from \eqref{eq:MCR2}, which is called Multi-head Subspace Self-Attention (MSSA), inevitably scales quadratically with the number of input tokens.
+While previous work has bypassed this issue by replacing the Gram matrix with the covariance matrix~\cite{Chan:JMLR2022-ReduNet} and further introduced a variational formulation~\cite{Wu:ICLR2025-ToST}, these strategies degenerate the token mixer into a channel mixer and channel attention, respectively.

-Inspired by the scaling strategies built upon landmarks~\cite{Xiong:AAAI2021-Nystromformer, Mohtashami:2023-LandmarkAttention, Han:ECCV2024-AgentAttention}, in this paper, We propose to streamline the \mcr2 objective by compressing all input tokens through contracting a small number of \emph{representatives} of them, resulting in a new objective that requires minor modifications to the compression term of \eqref{eq:MCR2}:
+In this paper, inspired by the concept of landmarks~\cite{Xiong:AAAI2021-Nystromformer, Mohtashami:2023-LandmarkAttention}, we propose a simple but flexible approach to streamline the optimization of \mcr2: \emph{compressing all input tokens by contracting a small number of representatives of them}.
+Before demonstrating that this achieves linear complexity in $N$ and prevents the aforementioned degeneration, we first formulate it as a new optimization objective.

+An initial attempt is to impose a set of equality constraints on the coding rates as follows:

-where the optimization variable involves only input tokens $\Z$, as representatives $\Q$ is extracted from it.\footnote{ Note that the representatives are not necessarily a subset of the input tokens; rather, they resemble the cluster centroids in $K$-means and are continuously determined, rather than discretely selected from the inputs. } When the constraint of \eqref{eq:new-MCR2} holds, \eqref{eq:new-MCR2} is equivalent to \eqref{eq:MCR2} but with much higher efficiency, because the number of representatives (e.g., $m = p = \nicefrac{d}{K}$) is usually far smaller.
+{\mc where $\Q \doteq q(\Z)$, and the exact formulation of $q(\cdot)$ will be introduced shortly. }\footnote{The representatives are not necessarily a subset of the input tokens; they resemble the cluster centroids in $k$-means, which are continuously extracted, rather than discretely selected.} This new objective in \eqref{eq:new-MCR2} is equivalent to the original objective in \eqref{eq:MCR2} but is more efficient to handle because the number of representatives (e.g., $m = p = \nicefrac{d}{K}$) can be far smaller.